 - Implement accessibility best practices in Canvas’s Rich Content Editor.

 - Utilize automated checkers within Microsoft Office and Google Suite to ensure document accessibility.

-- Enroll in TLOS’s “Preparing for Flexible Teaching” self-paced course, which includes the module “Understanding Accessibility.”
+- Enroll in TLOS’s “Foundations of Online Teaching” self-paced course, which includes the module “Understanding Accessibility.”